Explore this central California foodie paradise.

 The Farm offers agricultural tours and keeps its produce stand stocked with fresh fruits and vegetables.

-10. Pacific's Edge, Carmel Highlands
+10. California Market at Pacific's Edge, Carmel Highlands

 This restaurant at the Hyatt Carmel Highlands is acclaimed for its seasonal offerings and its views.
 In fact, the restaurant’s glass walls are designed to show off the Pacific Ocean and rugged coastline.